-- Al will be transformative: rapid, worldwide impact - At the same time, there are many concerns about the security and vulnerability of systems with these capabilities, as well as about the future of work in an Al-enabled world - Accelerating industry successes in AI: built on academic foundations and facilitated by massive data sets, compute power, and human resources
+- AI will be transformative, with rapid, worldwide impact. - At same time, there are many concerns about security and vulnerability of AI systems. - Future of work in an AI-enabled world also requires critical attention. - Accelerating industry successes in AI are built on academic foundations and facilitated by massive data sets, compute power, and human resources.